GautamSingh6599/blog/content/posts/about-me.md

 +++
 title = 'About Me'
 date = 2024-09-17T00:40:57+05:30
-draft = true
+draft = false
 +++

 # About Me

 Hi, I’m Gautam Singh, a 3rd senior at the Indian Institute of Science Education and Research (IISER) Kolkata, pursuing a 5-year BS-MS dual degree program with a major in Mathematics and a minor in Computer Science.
 My academic journey, combined with a strong passion for computational techniques, has allowed me to delve into a wide array of topics, from real analysis to graph algorithms.

-Here, I share my thoughts, notes, and insights on the subjects that fascinate me, with a focus on mathematics, computational science, and algorithm design.
+Here, I share my thoughts, notes, and insights on the subjects that fascinate me, with a focus on mathematics, machine learning, and algorithm design.
 I enjoy building and exploring solutions that lie at the intersection of theory and application, and I'm particularly interested in geometric spanner networks and dynamic programming.

 I also led the SlashDot programming club, fostering a community of over 600+ science and mathematics enthusiasts, organizing workshops, coding sessions, and contests.